pindoio/pindo-ai-docs/README.md

 ### 3. Named Entity Recognition (NER)

-Identifies and classifies named entities in text.
+The Pindo VoiceAI API includes Named Entity Recognition (NER) functionality, which identifies and classifies named entities in text.
+NER allows you to automatically detect entities such as names of people, organizations, locations, dates, and other specific categories from textual data.
+The supported languages for NER are Kinyarwanda, and English.

 - **Endpoint**: `/ner`
 - **Method**: `POST`